 In June 2018, the Ministry of Infrastructure and the National Centre for Research and Development (NCRD) signed a letter of intent, according to which in 2019 a special zone for testing prototypes of autonomous public transport vehicles will be created in the city of Jaworzno.
 The buses are to be developed as part of NCRD program "Non-Geographical Public Transport".

 In January 2019, the Ministry of Energy launched a public consultation on the National Energy and Climate Plan for 2021-2030.
 The project assumes that by 2030, around 870,000 EVs will be driving on Polish roads, with 2.4 million by 2040.

 By Katarzyna Piechocka, Counsel, Warsaw

 Given the lack of legal regulation, legal issues may arise in particular if there is an accident on a Slovak road caused by an autonomous vehicle.
 Since driverless cars are not regulated in Slovakia, it is not clear what duties, respectively rights, users in such cars actually have.
 In addition, potential liability issues arising from controlling driverless cars are not specified at all.
-Accordingly, a new legislation to create legal certainty for both users as well as manufacturers would be very required in our legal environment to avoid issues with respect to administrative and civil liability in the case of a driverless car incident.
-Also, permission for using driverless cars from, an administrative perspective should explicitly be allowed and implemented into Slovak administrative law.
+Accordingly, a new legislation to create legal certainty for both users as well as manufacturers would be required in our legal environment to avoid issues with respect to administrative and civil liability in the case of a driverless car accident.
+Also, permission for using driverless cars from an administrative perspective should be given explicitly and implemented into Slovak administrative law.

 Given the current legislative atmosphere in Slovakia as well as a lack of proper initiative measures, aforementioned regulatory changes may be expected after the adoption and implementation of legislative initiatives at the European level since there are not yet such developments on the Slovak national legislative level.